Non-Surgical Hair Restoration

 Before medical advancement, people who lost their hair often had to hide it rather than treating it.
 Wigs and toupes were high commodities and part of everyday dress for people wanting to hide hair loss.
 Of course, there were many touted treatments that modern medicine shows were ultimately ineffective.

 Hair transplant was the first to develop and the initial results were not that natural.
 However, today, hair transplant surgery can provide extremely natural looking results and no longer create the “hair plug” look associated with early hair transplants.
 In the following decades, doctors made non-surgical advancements with medications and injections becoming standard practice for non-surgical hair restoration.

 Hair loss can have many causes.
 Some hair loss may be temporarily caused due to an injury or medical condition.
-Once treated and healed, the hair often comes back.
+Once treated and healed from men’s non-surgical hair loss treatment, the hair often comes back.
 For example, lacerations on the head or cancer treatment can cause temporary hair loss.
 Other forms of hair loss are more chronic and require specialized treatment to slow and reverse hair loss.

 - Genetic predisposition (male and female pattern baldness)

 - Certain skin conditions that may affect the scalp

 Dr. Jindal offers a variety of non-surgical options for hair restoration in Raleigh.
 During a consultation, he will evaluate the cause and pattern of your hair loss to create a customized treatment plan to treat your hair loss and slow thinning hair.

 Two medications—one in topical form and one in pill form—exist to treat genetic and male-pattern hair loss.
 The topical medication, minoxidil, is suitable for both men and women.
 It is applied to the scalp either as a shampoo or as a liquid or foam every day.
 The pill medication, finasteride, is only for men and is taken daily.